 Consumption behavior has evolved over time, with influences from various cultural, religious, political, and social forces, as well as from the availability of environmental resources.
-Consumerism is often traced back to the Industrial Revolution, when technological advances in mass production made it possible to increase consumption levels.
-The rise of consumerism is also related to other historical developments such as the invention of department stores, the expansion of consumer credit (with the invention of credit cards), and changes in work ethics as workers came to see themselves as consumers and became more inclined to work full-time or even overtime (instead of advocating for a shorter work week) in order to increase their consumption.
+The start of consumer culture is often traced back to the Industrial Revolution, when technological advances in production made it possible for a growing share of people to consume at levels beyond that needed for basic survival.
+The rise of consumerism is also related to other historical developments such as the invention of department stores, the expansion of consumer credit (with the widespread use of credit cards), and changes in work ethics as workers came to see themselves as consumers and became more inclined to work longer hours (instead of advocating for a shorter work week) in order to increase their consumption.

 Despite these developments, consumerism has not become a global phenomenon even in the twenty-first century.
 Many people around the world are still simply too poor to be considered modern consumers.
-Over 700 million people, about 10 percent of humanity lives in "extreme" poverty, defined by the World Bank as living on less than \$1.90 per day.16 Poverty is about more than just low income.
-The United Nations defines absolute deprivation as "a condition characterized by severe deprivation of basic human needs, including food, safe drinking water, sanitation facilities, health, shelter, education and information."17 The poorest of developing countries, particularly in sub-Saharan Africa and Southern Asia, often lack the resources needed to lift their populations out of absolute deprivation.
+Nearly 650 million people, about 8 percent of humanity, lives in "extreme" poverty, defined by the World Bank as living on less than \$2.15 per day.
+Poverty is about more than just low income.
+The United Nations defines absolute deprivation as "a condition characterized by severe deprivation of basic human needs, including food, safe drinking water, sanitation facilities, health, shelter, education and information."
+The poorest of developing countries, particularly in sub-Saharan Africa and Southern Asia, often lack the resources needed to lift their populations out of absolute deprivation.